Welcome to Farm School on Mt. Helix

 A smart-phone free zone is a double gift to children.

-First, our phone-free zone allows students them to be fully mentally here when they are physically here, to give all of their attention to the actual humans they are physically with, and to have bandwidth to hear the wind high in the palms and the woodpecker hunting for his lunch.
-It promotes healthy social and emotional development and encourages wonder.
+First, our phone-free zone allows students to be fully mentally present when they are physically here.
+To give all of their attention to the actual humans they are physically with.
+And to really hear the wind high in the palms and the woodpecker hunting for his lunch.
+This grounding is a prerequisite to healthy social and emotional development and relationships with peers as well as frees students to wonder about the natural world around them.

 Secondly, our phone-free zone allows them to experience the confidence that comes from being away from Mom and not a nano-second away from checking in with Mom.
-It's how they grow into confident, resilient, non-fragile adults.
+It's how children, especially pre-teens and teens, grow into confident, resilient, non-fragile adults.

 The entire acre of gradens and orchard is our classroom.
 We have chairs in the round beneath the boughs of our magnificent banyan tree for instruction, discussion, rehearsal, writing space.